The man behind the mask

 Focus on Open-Source

-After years of building things behind closed doors, I’ve decided my next chapter belongs to the open internet.
+After years of building things behind closed doors, I've decided my next chapter belongs to the open internet.
 I want to solve real problems — the kind that matter to developers, to technology, and maybe even to society.
 Open source is where I can do that while leaving a mark that others can build on.
-Whether it’s tools, infrastructure, or ideas, I want my work to be visible, useful, and out in the wild.
-That’s where I’m headed: public by default, driven by curiosity, and focused on impact.
+Public by default, driven by curiosity, focused on impact.